projectsesame/sesame/test/scripts/README.md

 To run the tests, it's best to install [ginkgo](https://onsi.github.io/ginkgo/) on your development machine.

-The e2e tests deploy an Envoy Service and Daemonset in your local kind cluster and run Contour as a process on your local machine, subscribing to k8s resources the tests create.
+The e2e tests deploy an Envoy Service and Daemonset in your local kind cluster and run Sesame as a process on your local machine, subscribing to k8s resources the tests create.

 Some configurations are available to modify your test environment:
-- the `CONTOUR_E2E_LOCAL_HOST` environment variable is required and must be set to an address Envoy can use to connect to the Contour xDS server
+- the `Sesame_E2E_LOCAL_HOST` environment variable is required and must be set to an address Envoy can use to connect to the Sesame xDS server
-- `CONTOUR_E2E_LOCAL_PORT` can be used to customize the port Contour's xDS server will listen on, defaults to `8001`
+- `Sesame_E2E_LOCAL_PORT` can be used to customize the port Sesame's xDS server will listen on, defaults to `8001`
-- set the `KUBECONFIG` environment variable to provide Contour a specific k8s config to use
+- set the `KUBECONFIG` environment variable to provide Sesame a specific k8s config to use

 To run a single test (spec):
 ```